JoergHeseler/e57-validator-for-archivematica/README.md

 ### In the command line:

 You can use the validator at the command line prompt by typing `python e57-validator.py <E57 file to validate>`.
-You may also want to add `--validator-path=<path to the official e57validate.exe>`.
+You may also want to add `--validator-path=<path to the official e57validate>`.

 ## Dependencies

-[Archivematica 1.13.2](https://github.com/artefactual/archivematica/releases/tag/v1.13.2) and the [E57 Validator](http://www.libe57.org/download.html) were used to analyze, design, develop and test this script.
+[Archivematica 1.13.2](https://github.com/artefactual/archivematica/releases/tag/v1.13.2) and the [E57 Validator 1.1.312](http://www.libe57.org/download.html) were used to analyze, design, develop and test this script.

 ## Background